 In the later 2000s into the 2010s, Barrymore stayed busy both acting and producing popular television shows and movies, such as "He's Just Not That Into You," "Santa Clarita Diet," "Rattled," "Tough Love" and a remake of "Charlie's Angels."

-All American Speakers is a speakers bureau and booking agency providing information on booking Drew Barrymore for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Drew Barrymore speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Drew Barrymore for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Drew Barrymore speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Drew Barrymore, an inspirational motivational speaker. bio for Drew Barrymore agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Drew Barrymore